 The Negotiation Challenge has been developed to identify and recognize world’s best student negotiators who can prevail in diverse negotiation situations.
 To successfully master this challenge, the students must be able to apply the appropriate methods from the whole spectrum of their negotiation skills in the right negotiation situations or in other words demonstrate their negotiation intelligence.
 Next to formal negotiation skills, the judges evaluate also the participants’ communication skills (e.g. active listening, convincing argumentation, communication within the team), their contribution to understanding the interests and identifying issues as well as their ability to create AND to claim value.
 In some negotiation rounds, the students are evaluated based on the instrumental and/or relational outcome of their negotiations.

-The Negotiation Challenge 2017 will be organized by Los Andes University in Bogota, Colombia.
-To apply, please form a team of 3 graduate students, submit a CV of each team member, shine with your negotiation knowledge and experience and convince us with your essay on one of the specified topics.
+The Negotiation Challenge 2018 will be organized in San Francisco.
+To apply, please form a team of 3 graduate students, submit a CV of each team member, shine with your negotiation knowledge and experience described in your motivation letter.